encoredev/encore/docs/deploy/custom-domains.md

 subtitle: Expose APIs from your own domain
 ---

 By default, all application [environments](/docs/deploy/environments) are accessible as subdomains of the shared Encore domain `encr.app`.
 When exposing APIs publicly, you often want to provide a URL endpoint branded with your own domain.

-Follow these instructions to configure your own domains to serve your backend.
+Follow these instructions to serve your backend using your own custom domain name.
+This also has the benefit of providing a built-in Web Application Firewall (WAF) using [Cloudflare WAF](https://www.cloudflare.com/en-gb/application-services/products/waf/).

 ## Adding a domain